snd/criterion/README.md

 ### param array explosion

-if a parameter binding is an array then the corresponding binding `?` is exploded into a list of `?`:
+if a parameter binding for raw sql is an array then the corresponding binding `?` is exploded into a list of `?`:

 ``` js